Wayne Gretzky Hockey 3

 Wayne Gretzky Hockey 3 is a 1992 ice hockey-themed sports game developed and published by Bethesda Softworks.

 Gameplay

 The game offers a 3/4 view of the players.
+Wayne Gretzky Hockey 3 is a hockey simulation game in which players can choose between a press box view for managing teams and rosters or a 3/4 rink view for gameplay.
+The game offers extensive customization, including modifying player attributes, selecting NHL teams from the 1992 season, and even renaming players.
+Gameplay involves controlling one player at a time, with the option to let the computer handle coaching decisions or manually manage strategies using the Coach's Clipboard.
+Players can adjust game settings such as match length, penalties, fights, and referee choices.

 Gretzky Gold: The Collector's Edition

 A package containing the game and Hockey League Simulator 2 was released in August 1993.
 In addition to both games, the package includes a photo of Wayne Gretzky himself.